microscaler/fleetingdns/README.md

 Using localhost or editing local DNS entries (`/etc/hosts`) is cumbersome and doesn't replicate real-world scenarios accurately.

-FTF resolves these pain points by creating secure, ephemeral, and publicly resolvable DNS endpoints that seamlessly route traffic back to your local development or CI environment.
+FDF resolves these pain points by creating secure, ephemeral, and publicly resolvable DNS endpoints that seamlessly route traffic back to your local development or CI environment.

 ---